 - Don't store treats over the stove, or in a place a child can climb to reach.
-Store snacks in a low cabinet. - Keep pets and small children out of the kitchen while you're cooking.
-If you feel you need to keep an eye on babies or toddlers, secure them in a highchair or playpen. - Turn pot and skillet handles away from the edge of the stove and beyond a child's easy reach. - Never hold a child while cooking, drinking, or carrying hot liquids. - Place hot foods and liquids away from the edges of counters and tables. - Pay extra attention to items sitting on tablecloths or place mats, so children can't pull hot food or liquids down and scald themselves. - ◆ Store matches in a fireproof container, out of reach of children.
+Store snacks in a low cabinet. - Keep pets and small children out of the kitchen while you are cooking.
+If you feel you need to keep an eye on babies or toddlers, secure them in a high chair or playpen. - Turn pot and skillet handles away from the edge of the stove and beyond a child's easy grip. - Never hold a child while cooking, drinking or carrying hot liquids. - Place hot foods and liquids away from the edges of counters and tables. - Pay extra attention to items sitting on tablecloths or place mats so children cannot pull hot food or liquids down and scald themselves. - Store matches in a fireproof container, out of reach of children.

-When to Start
+When To Start

-Here are some tips and age-appropriate tasks from the National SAFE KIDS Campaign, to help keep the kitchen a fun, safe place:
+Following are some tips and ageappropriate tasks from Safe Kids USA to help keep the kitchen a fun, safe place:

-- Keep a close eye on the kids, and set strict safety rules. - Never let a young child (under age ten to twelve) remove heated items from the microwave.
+• Keep a close eye on the kids, and set strict safety rules.